 You contact us expressing your interest in one of our puppies.

-If you sound like a loving home, I will send you a questionnaire and a copy of our contract via email, note the questionnaire is not online and the contract is not negotiable.
+If you sound like a loving home, I will send you a questionnaire (the questionnaire is not online).

 You complete the questionnaire, returning it via email, telling us as much as you can and why you would make a good home for one of our babies.